There are lots of ways to manage your money and make savings, here are some examples:

 If you use public transport you might be able to save money by buying a travel pass.

-If you have a disability you might qualify for a disabled persons bus pass.
+If you have a disability you might qualify for a disabled persons bus pass or railcard.
 Find out who runs the scheme in your area.

 If you have a car, don’t forget to include things like your MOT, insurance, petrol and tax on your budget sheet.
 There are many comparison sites you can use to try and find the best deal on car insurance.
-There might also be some issues in relation to car insurance if you have a mental illness - find out more information.
+There might also be some issues in relation to car insurance if you have a mental illness, which you can find out about here.

 Another option for travel is a bicycle.
 It’s a healthy way to get around and studies show that if you’re active it can improve your mental health.
 If you’re working, you can check whether your employer has a Cycle to Work scheme.